Before you begin, you must first install PrestaShop.

 This file contains logins and hashed password who are allowed to access to the folder.

-It is also possible to perform IP and domain restrictions:
+It is also possible to perform IP and domain restrictions using your

-However, it is strongly inadvisable to put this kind of directives:
+However, you should not put this kind of directive:

 <LIMIT GET POST> Require valid-user </LIMIT>